 Gum always seems to do the trick during those times that you just need a little something extra to help you power through a cardio session.
 Lately, I’ve been loving this Extra sugar-free spearmint gum.

 Makeup Remover Wipes

 Face wipes are great for both removing makeup before your workout and removing lingering oil and dirt post-workout until you can get home and take a shower.

-E.L.F. actually offers another version of marketed specifically as being post-workout cleansing wipes but I personally don’t like them.
+E.L.F. actually offers another version of these wipes marketed specifically as being post-workout cleansing wipes but I personally don’t like them.
 They’re very heavily scented and if you have sensitive baby skin like me, that’s always a no-no.

 I’ll never forget the time I finished up my workout and came back to the locker room to find a woman wrapped in a towel freaking out.

 During her shower, someone had swiped all of her belongings – her phone, clothes, wallet, EVERYTHING.

 It was 6am.
 No stores were open to buy her any clothes.
 And she was stranded naked in a locker room.

 After that experience, I never left my stuff unguarded again!